mingxuZhang2/mingxuZhang2.github.io/_pages/cv.md

 * 2023.10 - Present: A research intern in PAIR Lab
   * Peking University
-  * We are conducting research on the topic of Scalable Oversight.
   * Supervisor: Prof.Yaodong Yang

 Publications and Projects